sensori/augmented-teams/behaviors/ddd/structure-analysis/ddd-structure-analysis-cmd.md

    - § 4: Organize domain-first (domains before infrastructure)
    - § 5: Focus on functional accomplishment
    - § 6: Maximize integration of related concepts
-   - § 7: Disambiguate similar concepts with precise verbs
+   - § 7: Domain concepts are nouns, behaviors are verbs
+   - § 8: Behaviors assigned to the concept that performs them
+   - § 9: No noun redundancy in domain or concept names
+   - § 10: Organize by domain concepts, not file structure

 6. **AI Agent** builds domain structure:
    - Start with functional purpose